mapattacker/datascience/docker.rst

 =================

 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
-They allow a modular construction of an application architecture, or microservice in short.
+They allow a modular construction of an application, or microservice in short.
 Docker is a popular tool designed to make it easier to create, deploy, and run applications by using containers.

 Preprocessing scripts and models can be created as a docker image snapshot, and launched as a container in production.
+For models that require to be consistently updated, we need to use volume mapping such that it is not removed when the container stops running.

 https://runnable.com/docker/python/dockerize-your-python-application
 https://docs.docker.com/get-started/part2/